merchise/xotl.fl/docs/source/xotl.fl/expressions.rst

      Literal(' ', TypeCons('Char', ()))

-  Notice that the value in the `~xotl.fl.expressions.Literal`:class: object is a Python string; but it will always one character.
+  Notice that the value in the `~xotl.fl.expressions.Literal`:class: object is a Python string; but it will always be one character long.

 - Strings are surrounded with quotation mark ``"``.
 You can use the backslash to enter the quotation mark, the backslash itself and other Unicode code